wjdforever/BadgeUtil/README.md

 >>    ...
 >>}

-> and no code inside needs any modification.Easy raight?
+> and `no code inside needs any modification`.Easy raight?

 ## Something Special
 All above what we've talked about goes well on normal conditon.But there is one more complex condition you should deal with if you need.<br>